Filmmaker George Lucas, wife welcome baby girl via surrogate

-LOS ANGELES (Reuters) - “Star Wars” filmmaker George Lucas and his wife Mellody Hobson became parents to a baby girl born via surrogate, his representatives said on Monday.
+LOS ANGELES, Aug 12 (Reuters) - “Star Wars” filmmaker George Lucas and his wife Mellody Hobson became parents to a baby girl born via surrogate, his representatives said on Monday.

 Lucas, the creator of the “Star Wars” and “Indiana Jones” franchises, wed Hobson, the president of Ariel Investments, in California in June this year.
 Directors Steven Spielberg, Francis Ford Coppola and Ron Howard were among the guests.